top of page

 Mar 22 min read

-Hartford Museum Hosts Valentine’s Day Event for Local Families
+Connecticut Museum Hosts Valentine’s Day Event for Local Families

 By Ayanna Kelley-Fraser Valentine's day cards made by children for their loved ones at the Connecticut museum of history and culture.
 Hartford, February 11th, 2026 While couples were stressing over dinner reservations and finding babysitters, the Connecticut Museum of History and Culture opened its doors to local families and their children for an annual event called ‘Valentine’s for Kids.’
 Children huddled around glitter-strewn tables; scattered around were all kinds of art